Question:

 ✅ B) The way you two handle new joint accounts, debt, and bills after you’re married.

-A) Your score doesn’t automatically drop just because you marry someone with lower credit.
-It may move in the same direction over time if you open and use joint accounts together, but the marriage alone doesn’t do that.
+- A) Your score doesn’t drop just because you marry someone with lower credit; it can move together over time through joint accounts, but the marriage alone doesn’t do it.

-When you join your life with someone, you don’t just join incomes—you join patterns.
-Talking through credit, debt, and how you’ll handle joint accounts is one of the most powerful ways to protect each other.
+When you join your life with someone, you join patterns too.
+Talking openly about credit, debt, and joint accounts is one of the best ways to protect each other.